ecleangg/.github/.github/CONTRIBUTING.md

-# Contributing
+# 🤝 Contributing

-Contributions are what helps products open up to the community surrounding it.
-It also brings an amazing place to learn, inspire, and build.
-Any contributions you make are greatly appreciated.
+Contributions are what make it possible for people in the community to use a product.
+It's also a great place to learn, get ideas, and build.
+We really appreciate anything you do to help.

-When contributing, please discuss the changes you wish to make via issue, email, or any other method before making a change.
-Pull requests are always welcome as long as they are well-documented of what you're trying to achieve.
+Before making a change, please talk about what you want to change in an issue, an email, or some other way.
+Pull requests are always welcome, as long as they are clear about what you want to do.

-## Disclaimer
+## ⚠️ Disclaimer

-The instructions found in this contribution guide apply to any [eclean.gg](https://eclean.gg) products or services in which you may want to contribute to.
+The instructions in this contribution guide apply to any products or services on [eclean.gg](https://eclean.gg) to which you may contribute.

-## Responsibility with security
+## ⚖️ Responsibility with security

-We kindly ask that you be considerate of others who are using the software and not publicly disclose security issues without contacting us first by email.
+Please be considerate of other users of the repository and do not disclose security issues publicly without first contacting us via email.

-If you contact us by email and we fail to respond to you within a week you are welcome to publicly disclose whatever issue you have found.
-We understand how frustrating it is when you find something big and no one will respond to you.
-This holds us to a standard of providing prompt attention to any issues that arise and keeping this community safe.
+If you contact us via email and we do not respond within a week, you are free to disclose whatever issue you have discovered publicly.
+We understand how frustrating it can be when you discover something significant and no one responds.
+This holds us accountable for promptly addressing any issues that arise and maintaining the safety of this community.

-Please reach out directly to ``hello@eclean.gg`` when reporting any security vulnerability with our products or services.
+**Please contact ``hello(at)eclean.gg`` directly to report any security issues with the repository in question.**

-### Contact us

-You can find us in a couple places online.
-First and foremost, we're active right here on Github.
-If you encounter a bug or other problems, send us an email at ``hello@eclean.gg`` for us to take a look at it.